Zoning Department

 The Shawnee Township Zoning Department regulates land use, development, and building construction to ensure orderly community growth.
 It enforces zoning codes, issues permits for projects (e.g., fences, buildings), manages zoning maps, and enforces ordinances to protect your property values and neighborhood safety.

 Shawnee Township Zoning Commission currently has four members who reside in the unincorporated area of Shawnee Township.
-We are accepting resumes for our fifth Zoning Commission Board Member.

 The commission, designated by the Board of Township Trustees, assists in the amendment, interpretation, administration, and enforcement of the Zoning Resolution.
 The Zoning Commission recommends approval or denial of requests for change of zoning and is responsible for the review and approval of Planned Unit Developments.
 The duties of the Commission are set forth in Section 519 of the Ohio Revised Code.